General notes for users of the EM unit

-- The EM Users form must be completed and signed before any work can be done in the EM laboratories.
-This form is kept outside the inquiries office
+- The EM Users form must be completed before any work can be done in the EM laboratories.
+Here is a link to the registration form.

 - Handle all dangerous chemicals in the fume cupboards, wearing gloves, these are provided by the Unit.
 Be careful with the stains used for Negative Stain microscopy.